aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 ### Custom Log formatter (Bring Your Own Formatter)

-You can customize the structure (keys and values) of your log items by passing a custom log formatter, an object that extends the `LogFormatter` abstract class.
+You can customize the structure (keys and values) of your log items by passing a custom log formatter, an object that implements the `LogFormatter` abstract class.

 === "handler.ts"